rschlenk87/psb-charts/deploy/README.md

    scp iibApp.bar callumj@9.19.34.117:/storage/CASE/refarch-privatecloud

-## Creating an instance in IBM Cloud private
+## Creating an Application instance in IBM Cloud private - App Center

 1. Log into the IBM Cloud private Web UI, and navigate to the System page, and click **Sync Up Repository**: